AgentWorkshop/mcpdemo/README.md

-# FastMCP Demo 01
+# FastMCP Demo 01: Streamable HTTP Transport

 This project is a simple client-server application demonstrating the basic features of the `fastmcp` library.
 It includes a server that exposes a `greet` tool and a client that connects to the server to use this tool.

+This specific demo is located in the `demo01-streamable` directory and focuses on the `streamable-http` transport.

 ## Features

 - A `fastmcp` server with a simple RPC-style tool.
 - A `fastmcp` client that can:
   - Ping the server to check for connectivity.
   - List available tools on the server.
   - Call tools with parameters.
 - Dynamic transport configuration via environment variables.

 ## Project Structure

-The project is structured as follows.
-All commands should be run from the root of the project directory (`mcpdemo`).

 ```
 mcpdemo/